henophilia/henophilia.org/content/index.md

 Thus literally, "henophilia" means "One-love", implying both "loving the One" and "the One is love".
 It acknowledges that, because all world views are constructed, humankind can make a conscious choice on how it **wants** to construct a world view.

 Connecting the dots, henophilia is a world view consisting of:
-- **love** as the universal primordial striving
+- **flourishing** as the One
-- **wisdom** as the tenets
+- **love** as the primordial striving
 - primordial trust in **yourself**
-- **flourishing** as the One
+- **wisdom** as the tenets

 Expressed as a single commitment: "**I strive for flourishing**".
-When meeting another henophile, it is represented by the sentiment of "**I know that you strive for flourishing and you know that I strive for flourishing**".
-Henophilia can be seen as the path towards the highest stage of Maslow's hierarchy of needs, "transcendence".
+When meeting another henophile, it is represented by the fundamentally trusting sentiment of "**I know that you strive for flourishing and you know that I strive for flourishing**".
+Henophilia can be seen as a path towards the highest stage of Maslow's hierarchy of needs, "transcendence".
 It is [Divine Eros](https://en.wikipedia.org/wiki/Platonic_love#Eros).
 ## Characterizing henophilia
 First, let's make some more observations: